-Tab Description Applicable charts Legend i ≡ The Legend tab displays the symbols on the chart along with the corresponding categories.
+Tab Description Applicable charts Legend := The Legend tab displays the symbols on the chart along with the corresponding categories.
 Legends are only available for charts that are being displayed with Unique symbols or a color ramp.
 The Legend tab is interactive, so it can be used to select features on your chart.
 All except histograms If your chart is displayed using Unique symbols , you can change the color associated with a category by clicking the symbol and choosing a color from the palette or entering a hex value.

-Options 💮 The Options tab is available on bar and column charts to change the Symbol Type between Single symbol and Unique symbols.
+Options 💮 The Options tab is used for the following purposes: Bar and column charts - Change the Symbol Type between Single symbol and Unique symbols.
 Other charts that can be symbolized using unique or single symbols, such as scatter plots, must be changed using Subgroup or Color by on the x- or y-axis.
-The Options tab is available on data clocks and heat charts to change the Classification type between natural breaks, equal interval, or quantile classifications.
-Bar chart, column chart, data clock, heat chart, link chart Style 💖 The Style tab can be used to change the Chart Color for charts displayed with single symbols, such as histograms.
+Data clocks and heat charts - Change the Bar chart, column chart, combo chart, data clock, heat chart, link chart, point chart Classification type between natural breaks, equal interval, or quantile classifications.
+Link charts - Change the layout of the chart between Force directed, Hierarchical, and Radial.
+Point charts - Add confidence intervals to your chart.
+Style 🎲 The Style tab can be used to change the Chart Color for charts displayed with single symbols, such as histograms.
 The Chart Color can be chosen from the color palette or customized using a hex code.
-Bar chart, column chart, histogram, scatter plot, time series graph, line graph, box plot, scatter plot matrix, link chart
+Bar chart, column chart, combo chart, histogram, scatter plot, time series graph, line graph, box plot, scatter plot matrix, link chart, point chart